 The earliest plans for the transatlantic port at Blacksod for passengers and mail went all the way back to 1835 when The Great Atlantic Railway and Steam Packet Company proposed a railway line from Dublin to Blacksod via Ballina and Crossmolina with an estimated construction cost of £152,000.

-The plan detailed constructing a line from Dublin via Mullingar, Foxford, Ballina, Crossmolina to Blacksod Bay to operate a steam service to Halifax Nova Scotia and New York for passengers and mail.
+The plan detailed constructing a line from Dublin via Mullingar, Foxford, Ballina and Crossmolina to Blacksod Bay to operate a steam service to Halifax Nova Scotia and New York for passengers and mail.

-The two routes were examined by the All Port Commission which favoured the route via Killala, Ballycastle, Belderrig, Glenamoy and Belmullet despite it been 7 miles longer.
+The two routes were examined by the All Port Commission which favoured the route via Killala, Ballycastle, Belderrig, Glenamoy and Belmullet despite it being 7 miles longer.

 Such was the excitement in the area that two hotels were built in anticipation of the business that the railway would bring.
 The former convent secondary school in Ballycastle was originally built to be The Grand Hotel.
 In nearby Belderrig, although the original owners were never able to realise their dreams, the hotel was still in use up to recent times as a guesthouse and public house.